⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 Domestic Travel to Hawaii

 There are no current domestic restrictions for domestic flights to Hawaii.
-Additionally, the REAL ID enforcement date has been pushed back to May 7, 2025 due to the recent pandemic.
+Additionally, the REAL ID enforcement date has been pushed back to May 7, 2025.

 International Travel to Hawaii